kubevirt/kubevirt-tutorial/labs/lab8/lab8.md

         name: ovs-net-1
 ```

-Create two vms named **fedora-multus-1** and **fedora-multus-2**, both with a secondary nic pointing to the previously created bridge/network attachment definition:
+Create two VMs named **fedora-multus-1** and **fedora-multus-2**, both with a secondary NIC pointing to the previously created bridge/network attachment definition:

 ```console
 $ kubectl create -f vm_multus1.yml
 $ kubectl create -f vm_multus2.yml
 ```

-### Verifying the network connectivity
+## Verifying the network connectivity

 Locate the IPs of the two VMs, open two connections to your GCP instance and connect to both VM serial consoles: